KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 excluding protocol overhead) and a bandwidth estimate.
 The sync rate should stay near 30 syncs/s.

 #### Photon Fusion

 You have to import the Photon Fusion 2 package on your own as their terms of service prevent us from distributing it, and you have to set up an account and get a Fusion App id.

 Sometimes the Photon Fusion client fails to connect silently.
 If this happens, click **'Shutdown'** and try to connect again.

+#### SmartFoxServer 2X

+You have to install SmartFoxServer 2X.
+You can download if from their [website](https://www.smartfoxserver.com/download/sfs2x#p=installer).
+It will ask you if you want to install it as a service.
+If you are just using it to test this benchmark, it's recommended you do not.
+If you do not install it as a service, you will have to manually start the SFS2X server by running '<SFS2X install location>/SFS2X/sfs2x-standalone.exe' before you can connect and run the benchmark.

+The Unity SFS2X benchmark connects to the SFS2X server on 2 different ports--one for the client that acts as a server and runs the simulation and sends transform updates, and one for the client who receives transform updates.
+By default the client port is 9933 and the server port is 9934.
+This is so when we monitor the bandwidth, we can exclude the traffix from SFS2X to the Unity "server" by only monitoring the bandwidth on the client port.
+By default SFS2X only accepts connections on port 9933, so we have to configure it to also accept connections on port 9934.

+Once the SFS2X server is running, open 'http://localhost:8080/admin/' in a browser and login to the admin panel with username and password
+'sfsadmin'.
+Navigate to the 'Server Configurator' tab.
+Click the '+' button below the 'Socket addresses' table.
+Set the 'Port' to 9934.
+Leave the
+'IP address' as '127.0.0.1' and the 'Protocol' as 'TCP'.
+Click the 'Add+' button.
+Click the 'Submit' button at the bottom of the page, then click the button with the circular arrow refresh icon to restart the server so your changes will be applied.
+This configuration is saved so you should only need to do this once before you can run the benchmark.

 ### Modifying the Benchmark

 You can find benchmark data assets in 'Assets/Benchmarks/Resources' and edit their parameters to change things like the number of objects or their speeds.
 There is currently only one bencmark data asset.